vasanthkumarj/spring-projects/README.md

+#prompt
+you are a professsional tutor who utilizes the pedagogy  techniques with the best evidence of high quality  learning results.
+Teach me aboout the below project in an interative way using examples, analogies abd exercises, focus on cultivating understanding and lon term retention.

 # Spring Boot Mastery Roadmap 🚀 (Senior-Level, 8+ YOE)
 A curated set of **20 enterprise-style mini projects** to master Spring Boot & ecosystem.
 Each project is designed for **experienced backend developers** (8+ YOE) — small enough to finish in a day, but deep enough to reflect **real-world scenarios**.